johnmendrake/videoconvert/README.md

 # videoconvert
 my own script(s) for converting videos

-I don't take responsibility for what this scripts do.
+I don't take responsibility for what these scripts do.
 You are choosing to use them, I'm only a human too.

 Some of the scripts may need certain tools installed.